cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/courses/reu2021/_index.md

      you need to do the source every time you start a new window or on mac ass it to .zprofile

-  * On Windows you first install gitbash and do all yuour terminal work from gitbash as this is more Linux like.
-In gitbash run
+  * on Windows you first install gitbash and do all yuour terminal work from gitbash as this is more Linux-like.
+In gitbash, run

     ```
     python -m venv ~/ENV3